 What’s the time commitment?

 The first part of F/ASIP is SP.800 (3 credits), which runs during the month of January and through the early part of the spring semester.
-SP.800 consists of online webinars, a full day symposium at the end of January, spring semester classes, peer mentor meetings and assignments.
+SP.800 consists of online webinars, a full day symposium at the end of IAP, spring semester classes, peer mentor meetings and assignments.

-We run two full day symposiums in January at the end of the very last week of Independent Activities Period (IAP), but you only need to attend one.
+We run two full day symposiums at the end of the very last week of Independent Activities Period (IAP), but you only need to attend one.
 If you have a conflict, you can come to the morning of one day and the afternoon of another.

 The second part of F/ASIP, SP.801 (3 credits), prepares students for the Fall Career Fair and launching into their sophomore year internship search.
 SP.801 consists of an online webinar, virtual hangouts, homework assignments and a presentation on your summer experience.

-In addition, you’ll need to complete the following prerequisites:
+In addition, we recommend you complete the following prerequisites:

-- Draft a cover letter and resume and have each reviewed by us during drop-in hours, preferably prior to registration.
+- Draft a cover letter and resume and have each reviewed by us during drop-in hours.
 Try tailoring these documents to an actual internship, UROP, MISTI, or other opportunity you are considering applying for this summer.